 My feelings now towards my weight and depression

-For me my weight loss journey has truly been a journey of discovery!
+For me, my weight loss journey has truly been a journey of discovery!
 Discovery that I have more strength than I ever thought I did.

 I have learnt to admit to myself what I have been through.
 Working forward to ensure I never settle for a life like that again.

-I have discovered that clothes size is not as important as it can seem in your image of your body.
+I have discovered that clothes size is not as important as it can seem in the image of your body.
 Whilst I have still felt ugly and I still felt fat, whatever size I have been.
 I have learnt to accept this may never disappear and this is part of who I am.

 When I initially joined Slimming World as I say I wanted to feel normal.
 I wanted to be average, as I’ve said before this is why I called my blog Just Average Jen.
-At my thinnest I still didn’t really feel average.
+At my thinnest, I still didn’t really feel average.

 Etsy for weight loss

 If you are like me and like buying fun new items to motivate your weight loss, then here are my favourites.
 Etsy is great for items for the kitchen and weight loss goodies.
 I could spend hours browsing there.